How to Prevent Sensory Overload at School

 At school, these triggers are most likely to happen in the lunchroom, especially when students buy hot lunches from the cafeteria.

+People can also become overpowered by new tactile experiences.
 Examples of tactile triggers include:

 - Unfamiliar textures.